RoadNotes: Mitsubishi Eclipse Cross facelift (Japanese-market)

 The front befits a bigger vehicle like the Triton, though the revised rear-end does a better job than the pre-facelift.
 It still looks overstyled – something that I think even aftermarket companies won’t be able to fix.
 It is fine (possibly with age) but is bound to look outdated in the ensuing years.

-The Eclipse Cross is neither large nor small. at a length of 4,545mm, 1,805mm width and 1,685mm height.
-Its marginally taller than some kei cars but bordering in length and width with old executive cars.
+The Eclipse Cross is neither large nor small.
+At a length of 4,545mm, 1,805mm width and 1,685mm height, its marginally taller than some kei cars but bordering in length and width with old executive cars.
 It sits in the C-segment / compact SUV category, and is sized as such.

 In the interior, there is no mistaking the design and material choice for a continental make.
 The Eclipse Cross isn’t a flagship model and its facelifted design had perhaps arrived too early.

-A reverse camera is available on this unit with a top-down surround view – a feature that is greatly appreciated in the narrow streets of Japan – and whichever places the Eclipse Cross may be exported to.
+A reverse camera is available on this unit with a top-down surround view – a feature greatly appreciated in the narrow streets of Japan – and whichever places the Eclipse Cross may be exported to.

 The rest of the interior is at best sporty and worst cheap.
 Plastic is most of the inside with some youthful touches like fake carbon on the center console and doorcard trim, with aluminium sport pedals for manual shifts for the occasional spirited drives.